We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 3. Help for pet paws

 Your dog’s pad skin can crack and produce a great deal of discomfort.
 Clean their paws with cotton gauze, dry, and apply the jelly.
 Ideally this should be done after a walk or when your pet is resting.
+Only use a small amount as your pet may lick their paws, and consuming too much could cause an upset stomach.

 4. Prevent diaper rash